asterisk/documentation/docs/Configuration/Core-Configuration/Asterisk-Main-Configuration-File.md

----
+!!! note

-**Note:**  TODO: Match this up with what is current in the sample, and update both.
+    TODO: Match this up with what is current in the sample, and update both.

----
+[//]: # (end-note)